drpetersonfernandes/SimpleLauncher/parameters.md

 **Emulator Location:** <br>
 **Emulator Parameters:** <br>

-Use the [program](https://github.com/drpetersonfernandes/ps3batchlaunchercreator) I wrote to generate the BAT files for you.<br>
+Use the tool available in the Simple Launcher menu to generate BAT files for you.
-Try launching your batch file outside Simple Launcher first.
-If it works there, it should also work inside Simple Launcher.<br>

 ## Sony PSP